oneonlyzero/CTF-Writeup/2024/WolvCTF2024.md

 - Checking each one of the image will also show the location of the image with the lang and long.
 - Since there are so many images, you have to look and find which one is the nearest with a fire station, just like he mentioned in the discord.
 - Take the long,lang and wrap it in the flag format `wctf{xxxx,xxxx}`

+**5. WOLPHV V: luvh4ck573 (Late Solved)**

+- First, looking at the conversion in the discord, luvh4ck573 say that `guys should i get pizza subway or mcdonalds theyre all so close to me - luvh4ck573`.
+We can use this as a hint.
+- In the chall description mentioned that `You do not need to make a dating profle`.
+We can use this to start our searching.
+- On one of the famous dating app or website `Tinder`, you will find an account with the username `LuvH4ck573`.
+[Here](https://tinder.com/@luvh4ck573)
+- Based on the tinder pfp you can see how this guys look likes, try to find more about this guys you will find his `tumblr` blog.
+[Here](https://www.tumblr.com/nathan-rizz-blog67945?redirect_to=%2Fnathan-rizz-blog67945&source=blog_view_login_wall)
+- Inside the tumblr, he share the link to a youtube video.
+[Here](https://www.youtube.com/watch?v=ZEJdSXbglZs) and a posting that said `i love public transit there is a bus stop outside my apartment `
+- Using wayback machine tool, and search for the youtube link, you will find another snapshot was make for the link.
+In the old snapshot, you will find the `email address` on the video description.
+- Find the handler name of the email address using the osint tool (epieos, etc)
+- Got the name `nathaniel sterling`, try to find anything interesting with this name such as media social.
+- Find Instagram account with the name.
+[Here](https://www.instagram.com/nathaniel_sterling2/)
+- The bio of the instagram account stated that `hacker from Collingwood Ontario`.
+- Using the hint or details we got from the searching to find the exact location `(Hint : pizza subway or mcdonalds theyre all so close to me, bus stop outside my apartment,  from Collingwood Ontario)`.
+- Find the exact long and lang of the location and wrap it in the flag format : `wctf{xxxxx,xxxxx}`